je-suis-tm/quant-trading/README.md

 There are various strategies for awesome oscillator to generate signals, such as traditional moving average divergence, twin peaks and saucer.
 Twin peaks is just one of the many names of bottom W pattern.
 The pattern recognition will be covered in another chapter so the main focus of this chapter is saucer.
 Saucer is slightly more complex to implement than the traditional divergence.
 In return, saucer has the power to beat the slow response of the traditional divergence.
 Generally speaking, a faster response may sound awesome, but it does not guarantee a less risky outcome or a more profitable outcome.
 Hence, we will take MACD oscillator as a control group, to test if awesome oscillator can actually outperform MACD oscillator.

 The rules of awesome oscillator could be found in <a href=https://www.tradingview.com/wiki/Awesome_Oscillator_(AO)>TradingView</a>.

+Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/Awesome%20Oscillator%20backtest.py>here</a> to be redirected to the script.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/awesome%20positions.png)